Detailed descriptions of core Go concepts

 An interface type consists of a set of method signatures.
 A variable of interface type can hold any value that implements these methods.

-Slices and arrays in a nutshell
+Slices and arrays in 6 easy steps

 A slice refers to a section of an underlying array.
 It can grow and shrink within the bounds of this array.